 Whatever you choose to do, remember to remove any data that you can want to keep – visit MobileMuster for tips on how to manage your data.

 About Mobile Phones

-- It is estimated that over 31 million mobile phones are in use in Australia.
+- There is an estimated 31 million mobile devices active in Australia.